christophrumpel/chatbot-php-boilerplate/readme.md

 .ai](https://wit.ai/) are supported.

 ### API.ai
 To use api.ai you just need to add the parameter `apiapi` to the `getAnswer` method.
-There is also an example in your `index .php` file.
+There is also an example in your `index.php` file.

 ``` php